MLA Examples

 Cross, Gary S., and Robert N. Proctor.
 Packaged Pleasures: How Technology & Marketing Revolutionized Desire.
 U of Chicago P, 2014.

 Author(s).
 “Title of Essay.”
-Title of Book, Other contributors, Publisher, Publication date, Page numbers.
+Title of Book, Contributors, Publisher, Publication date, Page numbers.

 Zaatari, Zeina.
 “In the Belly of the Beast: Struggling for Nonviolent Belonging.”
 Arab and Arab American Feminisms: Gender, Violence and Belonging, edited by Rabab Abdulhadi et al., Syracuse UP, 2011, pp. 60-77.